-You know those back to school pictures that parents share on social media every year in August/September?
+Do you know those back-to-school pictures that parents share on social media every year in August/September?
 The ones that mark the milestone of their kids entering a new grade?
 The photos that always get me are the ones of kids starting preschool.
 The first day of preschool is a big day- a day when our “babies” become “kids”.
 It’s a scary & exciting time for parents/ kids/ public schoolers/ and homeschoolers!
 Homeschool families feel this same anxiety, excitement, and fear with the beginning of a new school year.
-Specifically if that family is brand new to homeschooling and trying to choose an educational method or curriculum to follow…
+Specifically, if that family is brand new to homeschooling and trying to choose an educational method or curriculum to follow…

 Which preschool method is best for us?

 This year my oldest son turned four years old, which meant the official beginning of our home preschooling.
 In preparation for this milestone, I took a year to “sample” different educational methods to find one that would be the best fit for our homeschool journey.
-I felt like that was the first step in home education- finding an educational model we loved then implementing lessons which ascribed to it.
+I also made sure that I thoroughly researched all the logistical details of homeschooling, so that I would be thoroughly prepared for even the finer details of my son’s educational needs.
+This meant looking into things such as computers and curriculum workbooks, as well as internet providers such as hughesnet internet provider and a local one, (that I eventually went with) to make sure that my son could access educational resources online whenever he needed.
+Personally, I also felt like that was the first step in home education- finding an educational model we loved then implementing lessons that ascribed to it.
 The problem was, I fell in love with LOTS of methods!
 Researching educational theories for our homeschool curriculum made me feel like a kid in a candy store- there were too many good ones for me to stick with just one!
 Here were some of my favorites:

 - Montessori Education (I particularly loved the mastery approach without grade levels and their focus on child independence)